 Packages emphasize the results her clients enjoy rather than the tasks involved.
 The question of how her service changes her client’s business for the better is more important than the tasks she does and the tools she uses.

 Like most bookkeepers, Julie doesn’t enjoy the sales part.
 We discussed how to enroll clients without ever pitching them.
 Discovering their needs, rather than talking about her service, establishes trust and authority.
 Advisors understand their clients deepest concerns, offer the right solutions and utilize the necessary tools to get the job done.

 Eliminate the Fluff

 Julie doesn’t need to list all 30 services in her packages.

 The first step to package your services:

-- Remove the ones that seem redundant or frivolous.
+- Remove the services which seem redundant or frivolous.

 - Eliminate the services you don’t enjoy doing.

-- Some services are primary and others are secondary.
+- Some services are primary whereas others are secondary.

 - Highlight the primary services.